-Consistent with Figures 1-4, Figure 5 shows migration flows to Saudi Arabia from the Philippines, Indonesia and Sri Lanka were largely dominated by women - or feminized - during 1960-2000 (see also Appendix Table A1 for absolute numbers).
-Given that women in these countries typically migrate for reproductive labor, these findings - broadly consistent with existing studies - point to a growing demand for reproductive labor.
-For the Philippines, these trends mirror the dramatic increase in absolute women flows to Saudi depicted in Figures 1-4.
+Consistent with Figures 1-4, Figure 5 shows migration flows to Saudi Arabia from the Philippines, Indonesia and Sri Lanka were largely dominated by women-or feminized-during 1960-2000 (see also Appendix A for absolute numbers).
+Given that women in these countries typically migrate for reproductive labor, these findings-broadly consistent with existing studies-point to a growing demand for reproductive labor.
+For the Philippines, these trends mirror the dramatic increase in absolute flows of women to Saudi Arabia depicted in Figures 1-4.
 This likely reflects the impact of the 1974 Philippines Overseas Employment Program.
-Despite the ban on Filipino migration to Saudi from 1982-1987 after the beheading of Filipino workers, women's migration flows did not decrease until the 1990s.
-While flows became more feminized in the 1990s (i.e. heavily women predominant), women's absolute migration flows decreased, which suggests an overall decrease in the number of Filipinas migrating to Saudi, rather than a decline in the demand for reproductive labor.
-Women's migration flows from Indonesia to Saudi were also heavily feminized from 1970-2000, despite having been men predominant in the 1960s (see Figure 5).
+Despite the ban on Filipino migration to Saudi Arabia from 1982 to 1987 after the beheading of Filipino workers, women's migration flows did not decrease until the 1990s.
+While flows became more feminized in the 1990s (i.e., heavily women predominant), women's absolute migration flows decreased, which suggests an overall decrease in the number of Filipinas migrating to Saudi Arabia, rather than a decline in the demand for reproductive labor.
+Women's migration flows from Indonesia to Saudi Arabia were also heavily feminized from 1970 to 2000, despite having been men predominant in the 1960s (see Figure 5).
 These flows were almost completely feminized by the 1990s, despite corresponding declines in absolute flows.
-Although some Indonesian women migrated to Saudi in the 1970s (Hoang et al. 2012), the heavily women predominant flows prior to the government's labor export strategy (1989-1993) suggests that the strategy responded to existing flows of care migration.
+Although some Indonesian women migrated to Saudi Arabia in the 1970s (Hoang et al. 2012), the heavily women predominant flows prior to the government's labor export strategy (1989-93) suggests that the strategy responded to existing flows of care migration.